helm/community/helm-v3/001-charts.md

 ### Sandboxing Model

-When a chart is loaded, all of the scripts in `ext/lua` will also be loaded.
-All chart and subchart scripts will be loaded into the same runtime, and then the top-level (parent) chart's `init()` function will be executed.
+When a chart is loaded, the script `chart.lua` in `ext/lua` will also be loaded.
+All subchart `ext/lua/chart.lua` scripts will be loaded into the same runtime, and then the top-level (parent) chart's `init()` function will be executed.

 With this construction, the parent chart will (a) have access to the objects